Itinerary: Two-week Italy Road Trip

 By Helen Wright

 We wanted to do an Italy road trip in just over two weeks, taking in as many of the major cities as possible.
 Looking at various options (interrailing, driving and tours) we decided the cheapest and most flexible way was to rent a campervan and drive.
-Taking in the time we had and factoring in some days for relaxing in key places, we came up with this itinerary and had an absolutely brilliant time!
+Taking in the time we had and factoring in some days for relaxing in key places, we came up with this Italian road trip itinerary and had an absolutely brilliant time!
+Planning our 2 week Italy road trip, we were keen to include everything we love about the country, including the food, beautiful landscape, fascinating history and sunshine.

-You can view all the videos from our Italy Campervan road trip on YouTube here
+You can view all the videos from our Italian road trip by campervan on YouTube here

 14-day Italy road trip:

-For this trip we had already chance-booked a cheap flight months in advance (£38), so this meant we had to start our trip in Venice.
+For this road trip through Italy, we had already chance-booked a cheap flight months in advance (£38), so this meant we had to start our trip in Venice.
+The city of canals is obviously not car-friendly, but don’t think that a road trip in Italy means you can’t visit Venice.
+We started in Venice for a few days and picked up our van after.

 Days 1 and 2